 Breach of Duty of Care

 If you’ve been in a pedestrian accident in Montgomery, Alabama, you need to hire an experienced pedestrian accident attorney well versed in personal injury matters.
-We, at The Vance Law Firm, are have years of experience.
+We, at The Vance Law Firm, have years of experience.
 We are also resourceful and aggressive.
-We treat your plight as our plight and fight like a tiger to obtain your just rewards.
+We treat your plight as our plight and fight to obtain your just rewards.

 Given the dim review of Montgomery’s walkability, the first and best, even if abstract, piece of advice we can provide is: follow the law.
 If you follow the law, you are moving in the right direction towards safety.
 Regardless if you are the pedestrian or driver, if you both are obeying the laws, then harm should hopefully come to no one.
 Below are some basic and common sense tips that you as a pedestrian can do to stay safe.

 - Obey the rules.
 Cross the street only at designated crosswalks.
 Use traffic signals.
 Yield the right-of-way when appropriate.
 Even if the cross signal says you can go, don’t trust that motorists will obey, always look as you cross, too.